Converter (Three-Phase)

 Details

-The value the block uses to calculate Reverse recovery time, trr.
+The value that the block uses to calculate Reverse recovery time, trr.
 Use this parameter if the block parameters specify a reverse recovery charge value instead of a reverse recovery time value as the type of reverse recovery time definition.

 The reverse recovery charge is the total charge that continues to dissipate after the diode is switched off.
 The value must be less than , where: